Fiddle Leaf Fig Bushes for Sale Online

 How Often Should I Water My Fiddle Leaf Fig Bush?

-Develop a watering schedule so the roots maintain even moisture, but are not waterlogged.
-Water just often enough to keep the soil slightly moist but let the top 1-inch surface to dry out between watering.
+Develop a watering schedule so the roots maintain even moisture letting them dry out slightly between waterings.
 Elevate pots on stones in a saucer to keep them above standing drainage water.
-DO NOT WATER IF THE TOP OF THE SOIL IS DRY WITHOUT CHECKING THE SOIL AT ROOT LEVEL!
-Brown spots or a wilted tree that perks up within 24 hours after watering indicates the roots got too dry.
+If the top soil is dry but the pot still feels heavy, try and check to see if the soil is moist at the bottom of the pot, you may need to improve drainage.
+Brown spots or a wilting that perks up within 24 hours after watering indicates the roots got too dry.
 Adjust the watering schedule accordingly.
-A tree with yellow or cupped leaves or leaves that don’t look perky after watering can indicate excessive watering and soggy roots.
-Give your tree water less often.
-Fiddle Leaf Fig Bush will prefer infrequent, deep watering to frequent, shallow sprinklings.
-Deeper watering promotes deeper growth of root systems and strengthens your tree.
-In the summer it will require frequent waterings but in winter you should reduce the number of waterings to avoid root rot.
-In general, it is probably best to water in the morning, but if plants are dry or wilted it is better to water them right away than wait until morning.
+Deeper infrequent watering promotes deeper growth of root systems and strengthens your tree.
+In general, it is probably best to water in the morning, but if plants are dry or wilted it is better to water them right away.

 What kind of fertilizer should I use for a Fiddle Leaf Fig Bush?